 While we are implementing new health and safety protocols, we cannot guarantee that you won't be exposed to COVID-19 during your visit.
 Exposure to COVID-19 is an inherent risk at any hotel where team members and guests are present.

-AYes.
 Effective July, 2020 the Costa Rica Government requires that guests and all other individuals entering the hotel wear a mask when in indoor public areas.
-Guests are required to have their own mask.
+That being said, almost all of your time at Kinkara will be spent in covered and uncovered outdoor space where masks are not required.
 Guests with medical conditions and children under the age of 2 may be exempted from this mandate.
 In addition, guests may remove masks when consuming food or beverages in restaurants, smoking in designated smoking areas, or engaging in vigorous physical exercise separate from other individuals.

 Our policies regarding special circumstances related to COVID-19 are as follows:

 For direct bookings we accommodate reservation changes if the request is received at least 48 hours prior to arrival and the same number of room nights or more are booked for a future stay.

 Guests with direct booking who are prohibited from traveling due to the following reasons will have cancellation or change penalties waived:

 Failure to meet Entry Requirements at the Costa Rican Port of Entry

 Required quarantine upon arrival due to potential exposure to COVID-19